The Trinity BeastKiro Command Center (KCC)

 ComponentResourcePurpose

-WorkerECS Fargate task tbi-translate-worker-task (Python 3.11, 1 vCPU / 3 GB)Sentinel preprocessing, Bedrock translation, validation
+WorkerECS Fargate service tbi-translate-worker-service (Python 3.11, 2 vCPU / 6 GB, persistent)Polls SQS directly, sentinel preprocessing, Bedrock translation, batch job polling, validation

 Deploy Lambdatbi-translate-deploy (Go, 1770 MB, 60s)Batch CloudFront invalidation